Ethnobiology: Traditional ecological knowledge

 In order to live effectively in a given place, a people needs to understand the particulars of their environment, and many traditional societies have complex and subtle understandings of the places in which they live.
 Ethnobiologists seek to share in these understandings, subject to ethical concerns regarding intellectual property and cultural appropriation.

 Cross-cultural ethnobiology

 In cross cultural ethnobiology research, two or more communities participate simultaneously.
 This enables the researcher to compare how a bio-resource is used by different communities.

 Subdisciplines

 Ethnobotany

 Ethnobotany investigates the relationship between human societies and plants: how humans use plants – as food, technology, medicine, and in ritual contexts; how they view and understand them; and their symbolic and spiritual role in a culture.

 Ethnozoology

-The subfield ethnozoology focuses on the relationship between animals and humans throughout human history.
+The subfield ethnozoology focuses on the relationship between humans and other animals throughout human history.
 It studies human practices such as hunting, fishing and animal husbandry in space and time, and human perspectives about animals such as their place in the moral and spiritual realms.